-Log audit events to the audit event handler configured in the AM realm.
-In an environment with several AM servers, agents write audit logs to the AM server that satisfies the agent request for client authentication or resource authorization.
+In remote auditing, the agent logs audit events to the audit event handler configured in the AM realm.
+In an environment with several AM servers, the agent writes audit logs to the AM server that satisfies the agent request for client authentication or resource authorization.